fommil/fpmortals/manuscript/complete.md

     *coproducts* (`sealed abstract class` or nested `Either`).
 -   specific functions are defined on `object` or `implicit class`, according to personal taste.
+-   `Refined` types can encode constraints on their values
 -   polymorphic functions are defined as *typeclasses*.
 Functionality is provided via "has a" *context bounds*, rather than "is a" class hierarchies.